 Dr Heather Yaxley

-There has started to be some discussion around the use of technology (most recently AI) and agile planning methods as ways to adapt to the changing work environment.
+There has started to be some discussion around the use of technology (most recently AI) and agile planning methods as ways to adapt to the changing SoundCloud reposts environment.
 But there’s been less focus on the implications for PR practitioners – including how these proposed ’solutions’ bring with them additional people related issues.

 We also have to add into the discussion the volatile nature of careers in public relations.
 This is most evident within consultancies – but also applies in-house, given that most practitioners are faced with changing employers to craft their careers.